 - In case you are taking perfumes in your checked luggage. wrap them nicely in bubble wrap or place the zip lock bag in-between clothes.
 This step helps in reducing the chances of breakage of bottles during travel.

 You can bring perfume on a plane in your carry on and your checked baggage.
 The TSA liquids rule applies which means you can only take it in your carry on if it is no larger than 3.4 fl ozs (100 ml).
 Any size can go in your checked bag.

 Perfumes are an essential item for many to take in their carry on bag with them while traveling on long flights.

 According to TSA, as long as perfumes comply with the 3-1-1 liquids rule, then they can be taken through airport security.
 This means the perfume bottles should be no larger than 3.4 ounces or 100 ml.
 Spray perfume carefully when you are on the flight.
 It may be highly uncomfortable for other passengers.

 While packing perfume in your checked luggage, pack it carefully to avoid any type of breakage or spillage.

 Can you carry perfume in your purse?

-Yes, you can bring perfume in your purse or handbag as long as it complies with TSA 3-1-1 liquid rules.
+Yes, you can bring perfume in your purse or handbag as long as it complies with TSA perfume size rules so less than 3.4 ounces.

-No, according to the TSA and the FAA perfumes are not flammable substances so are safe to carry on a plane.
+No, according to the TSA and the FAA colognes are not flammable substances so are safe to bring on a plane.